Pink Friday 2 World Tour

-The Pink Friday 2 World Tour (also known as the Gag City World Tour) was the fourth solo, and fifth overall, concert tour by the American rapper Nicki Minaj, in support of her fifth album Pink Friday 2 (2023).
-With a gross of over $108.8 million based on 70 shows, it is the highest-grossing concert tour by a female rapper and the fourth-highest-grossing tour by a rapper or hip hop artist in history.
+The Pink Friday 2 World Tour (also known as the Gag City World Tour) was the fourth solo, and fifth overall, concert tour by rapper Nicki Minaj, in support of her fifth album, Pink Friday 2 (2023).
+With a gross of over $108.8 million based on the first 70 shows, it concluded as the fourth-highest-grossing tour by a rapper in history, the highest-grossing tour by a female rapper, the first among female rappers to surpass US$100 million in revenue, and, with its first leg, the first tour by a female rapper to sell out every show consecutively.
+It was nominated for Hip-Hop Tour of the Year at the 2025 Pollstar Awards.

 Consisting of 79 shows across three continents, the Pink Friday 2 World Tour was the most extensive tour of Minaj's career.
 It began on March 1, 2024, in Oakland, California, and concluded on October 11, 2024, in Elmont, New York.
 It was her first concert tour in over five years, following The Nicki Wrld Tour (2019), and her first tour within North America in over nine years, with her previous being The Pinkprint Tour (2015).
 Monica was the supporting act for the first North American leg of the tour, while Bia, Tyga, and Skillibeng supported the second leg.